philou/philou.github.com/_posts/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective.markdown

 {% include figure image_path=figure_path alt=figure_alt caption=figure_caption %}

-The first thing we can see is that the same work is happening in the mob than when the team is working solo.
-Let's now count how many context swiches the team goes through during this 20 minutes work session:
+The first thing we can see is that the same work is happening in both work configuration.
+Let's now count how many context switches the team goes through during this 20 minutes work session:

 * working solo: 28
 * as a mob: 10